-It is in the best interests of all parties that the data used is accurate and reliable.
-The Local Office Contacts should make the District Evaluation and Adjustment Team aware of any issues they have had with the integrity of the data resulting from such things as altered time records, MODS code changes, or work hour transfers.
+It is in the best interests of the parties that data used for this process is accurate and reliable.
+Local Office Contacts should make the District Evaluation and Adjustment Team aware of any issues they have with the integrity of the data resulting from such things as altered time records, MODS code changes, or work hour transfers.
+Additionally, the District Evaluation and Adjustment Team should review relevant reports for each delivery unit, including the "Flash Last 4 Weeks Report", LTATS - Weekly Summary Report, and Weekly Operation Summary Report to determine if there are any data integrity issues.
 The team will review and address any such issues prior to completing any analysis or adjustment.